cnotgate/pbp_django_auth_extended/README.md

 Forked from pbp_django_auth.
 A Flutter package for helping students to implement authentication from Django web service in Flutter.
-This forked (extended) package adds support for AnonymousUser checking to prevent `loggedIn` attribute being set to true when not logged in.
+This forked (extended) package adds features that is not present in pbp_django_auth packages.

 <!--## Features